 This movie begins with a gang rape.
 Terry Lambert (John Savage) is egged on by his friends to take part, but he can’t go through with it.
 Then, abruptly, we jump forward two years – Terry is leaving prison.
 He turns up on his overly affectionate mother’s doorstep, and she welcomes him in.
 She has no idea just how much he’s changed.
 But she’s about to find out.

-My favourite moment is the bathtub scene.
-It’s a Psycho-homage, soundtrack and all, with a really black sense of humour.
+My favorite moment is the bathtub scene.
+It’s a Psycho-homage, soundtrack and all, with a really black sense of humor.